procyberian/knitter/CODE_OF_CONDUCT.md

 # Masscollabs Services Code of Conduct

 * This code of conduct file is licensed under the terms of GFDLv1.3 or any later.
-* This Code of Conduct applies to Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [Masscollaboration Labs](https://github.com/masscollaborationlabs), [amassivus](https://www.github.com/amassivus), [procyberian hackathon or in other words procyberian Linux](https://github.com/procyberian-linux), and [hwpplayers](https://github.com/hwpplayers/) hackerspace organizations.
+* This Code of Conduct applies to Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [Mass Collaboration Labs](https://github.com/masscollaborationlabs), [amassivus](https://www.github.com/amassivus) , [procyberian](https://github.com/procyberian).

 ## Why we are writing a Code of Conduct and why it is so important